Fentanylreactor/CBN-Mod-List/Master list.md

 Note: the list is actively being worked on and documented!
-If something is missing you can PR it or bring it up in the discord.
+If something is missing you can PR it or bring it up in the discord by tagging me!
+(Fentreactor)

 [Kennan's modpack, maintained by Zlor](https://github.com/Zlorthishen/BrightNights-Structured-Kenan-Modpack) A modpack containing all of the bright nights mods.
 See its page for relevant info.